Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “Yellow Submarine” by The Beatles (1999): Sampled “Eleanor Rigby (Film Version)” from 0:47 to the end, adding a touch of the Fab Four.
+- “Yellow Submarine” by The Beatles (1999): Sampled “Eleanor Rigby (Film Version)” from 0:47 to the end — a beautiful, melancholic surprise that arrives just as the track is settling in.

 Track 9: “Frontier Psychiatrist”